h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 ### Project site

 Create a GitHub site from scratch based on an existing project (repository).
+When starting from scratch, the workflow is as follows:

 1. Create a new file and call it `index.html`
 2. Add some content